United Rugby Championship round 10 review and Ireland Wales Six Nations preview.

 However, Wales are in crisis.
 Alun Wyn Jones, Justin Tipuric, and Dan Biggar have retired.
 Leigh Halfpenny, Liam Williams, Gareth Anscombe, Jake Ball, Ross Moriarty, Joe Hawkins and Tomos Francis have moved to play their rugby in New Zealand, Japan, Exeter, and Provence and are thus unavailable.
 Louis Rees-has decided to pursue a career in American football.

-Jac Morgan (knee), Ken Owens (back), Taulupe Faletau (back), Christ Tshiunza (foot), flanker Taine Plumtree (shoulder), flanker Josh Macleod (knee), hooker Dewi Lake (hamstring), outhalf Callum Sheedy (knee), Alex Cuthbert (foot and calf) and James Botham are injured.
+Jac Morgan (knee), Ken Owens (back), Taulupe Faletau (back), Christ Tshiunza (foot), flanker Taine Plumtree (shoulder), flanker Josh Macleod (knee), hooker Dewi Lake (hamstring), outhalf Callum Sheedy (knee), Alex Cuthbert (foot and calf), Leon Brown (shoulder), Archie Griffin, and James Botham are injured.

 Only 18 of Wales’ 33-player World Cup squad have been retained in their Six Nations panel of 34, which has an average age of just 25, including five uncapped players, and another eight who have never previously played in the 6 nations championship.
 Only six starters from last season’s match against Ireland (Josh Adams, George North, Rio Dyer, Tomos Williams, Gareth Thomas and Adam Beard) along with two replacements that day (Jenkins and Tommy Reffell) played in Twickenham last week.